gajju44/Tailwind_css/README.md

 ```

-> Note: in above code src refers to the directory where you stored the code files like html,jsx etc so make sure to change it
+> Note: in above code name refers to the directory where you stored the code files like html,jsx etc so make sure to change it
-> you can add more than one ["./public/**/*.{html,js,jsx}"],["./public/**/*.{html,js,jsx}"] like this
+> you can add more than one ["./name1/**/*.{html,js,jsx}"],["./name2/**/*.{html,js,jsx}"] like this

-# add following code in index.css file in src directory:
+# add following code in style.css if you are in react you can add it to index.css file in src directory:

 ```
 @tailwind base;